CherryKitten/CharjaBox/docs/contributing.md

 You will need to create the following files:

 ```
-settings/defaults/$appname.yml # For the settings
+group_vars/all/$appname.yml # For the default settings
-roles/$appname/templates/docker-compose.$appname.j2 # Docker-compose file
+roles/charjabox_deploy/templates/docker-compose.$appname.j2 # Docker-compose file
 ```

 You will also need to edit the following files:

 ```
-settings/defaults/charjabox_ports.yml # To configure the ports
+group_vars/all/charjabox_ports.yml # To configure the default ports
+charjabox.yml # Add the application to the list of apps at the top
 ```

-Please also add documentation for the new app in `docs/applications/$appname` and `README.md`, as well as `docs/index.md`
+Please also add documentation for the new app in `docs/applications/$appname` and `README.md`, as well as `docs/index.md` and don't forget to add the new file to `mkdocs.yml`.